poseidonos/poseidonos-gui/src/csi/README.md

 This plugin conforms to [CSI Spec v1.1.0](https://github.com/container-storage-interface/spec/blob/v1.1.0/spec.md).
 It is currently developed and tested only on Kubernetes.

+>WARNING: POS CSI for Kubernetes is an alpha-level preview release for testing and evaluation purposes only, and it should not be deployed in support of production workloads.

 ## Table of Contents